Do Electric Vehicles Save Money and Help the Environment?

 Specific makes and models can lead to significant fuel savings compared to standard automobiles.
-Driving the 2020 Tesla Model 3 Standard Range Plus, for instance, could save owners $4,500 in fuel costs over a five-year period.
+Driving the 2020 Tesla Model 3 Standard Range Plus, for instance, could save owners an average of $4,500 in fuel costs over a five-year period.

 Sometimes, the yearly costs of EVs can exceed some fuel-driven cars.
 The average annual price of driving a small gas-powered sedan is 14% cheaper, and a hybrid is 7% cheaper.

 Common Questions About Electric Vehicles

 Because EVs are engineered differently, it’s difficult to compare them to traditional automobiles.
 This can make it challenging to measure the cost-benefit of owning an EV.
 Knowing the engineering and handling basics can help you decide if purchasing an electric car is the right choice.

 A hybrid is manufactured with an internal combustion engine (ICE) and an electric motor that runs on stored energy.
 The charged energy that the battery uses is generated through braking and the ICE, so charging isn’t required.
 But paying at the pump is.
 Hybrids are fuel-efficient because of the added electric motor.